 “Regram” When You Can

 There are a few apps that can help with what Instagram users call the “regram” (or repost, depending on who you ask), but one of the easiest ways to re-share an image that came up on your feed is to take a screenshot and give credit to the user or photographer who originally posted it.
-This is a fantastic method to build your community and grow your network, which brings us to…
+This is a fantastic method within the Instagram marketing strategy to build your community and grow your network, which brings us to…

 Don’t Forget The “Social” Aspect